tushar-chauhan/generator-angular2-sass-gulp-heroku/generators/app/templates/README.md

 Moreover, you can create any other folders to hold TypeScript files within 'app' directory, the compilation will recursively compile and create appropriate structure in the 'dist' directory.

-Bootstrap SASS is already included in the application using the 'styles/main.scss' file.
-If you like using SASS only, you can create further SCSS files within same directory or component specific directories.
+Bootstrap SASS is already included in the application using the 'src/styles.scss' file.
+If you like using SCSS only, you can create further SCSS files within same directory or component specific directories.
 SASS compilation is already enabled in this app.

 This app uses [ng2-bootstrap](https://github.com/valor-software/ng2-bootstrap) for getting angular2 compatible bootstrap components.
 You can find one example in site component in this project.